oracle-livelabs/converged/microservices-txeventq-kafka/intro/intro.md

 ## About this Workshop

 This workshop will help you understand Event Mesh using two message brokers and the technical capabilities inside the converged Oracle Database to support a scalable event-driven microservices architecture.
+You will learn how to Kafka is similar to TxEventQ and how easy it is to convert an Apache Kafka Java microservice application to run with Oracle TxEventQ emulating a Kafka Broker

-You will create four event-driven microservice and two messaging brokers to allow communication between them.
+You will create four event-driven microservices and two messaging brokers to allow communication between them.
 In the first lab, you will deploy an Apache Kafka broker to leverage the event-driven communication between two microservices written in Spring Boot.
 In the second lab, you will create an Oracle Transactional Event Queues (TxEventQ) and experience the Kafka APIs working in the Kafka compatibility mode.
 Likewise, this module has the Spring Boot producer and consumer microservices but with Kafka Java client for TxEventQ, using the okafka library.
 And finally, in the third lab, you will experiment with the concept of Event Mesh, building a bridge between Kafka and TEQ brokers, and see messages being produced on the Kafka side and consumed on the TxEventQ side.

 Estimated Workshop Time: 50 minutes